-Late in January local Putney influencers including developers, architects, lawyers and top firms have come together to formulate a list of priorities for the future development of Putney town centre – which includes a second train station entrance, and a pedestrianised square at Lacy Road.
+Late in January local Putney influencers, including developers, architects, lawyers and top firms, came together to formulate a list of priorities for the future development of Putney town centre – which includes a second train station entrance, and a pedestrianised square at Lacy Road.

 Organised by Positively Putney, the priorities were submitted to Wandsworth Council as part of their 10-year Local Plan consultation.